-Triphala is most commonly known for its use as a gentle bowel tonic, helpful in digestion and supporting regular bowel movements.
+Triphala is most commonly known for its use as a gentle bowel tonic, being helpful in digestion, and supporting regular bowel movements.
 The combination of the three fruits has a synergistic effect to bolster many other systems as well.
-In addition to the GI tract, Ayurveda uses Triphala to support healthy respiratory, cardiovascular, urinary, reproductive, and nervous systems.1 Triphala has also been shown to be a powerful antioxidant, protecting cells from the damaging effects of free radicals.2, 3 The three fruits involved in making Triphala are also known for their individual effects:1
+In addition to the GI tract, Ayurveda uses triphala churna to support healthy respiratory, cardiovascular, urinary, reproductive, and nervous systems.1 Triphala has also been shown to be a powerful antioxidant, protecting cells from the damaging effects of free radicals.2, 3 The three fruits involved in making triphala are also known for their individual effects:1

 - Amalaki (Emblica officinalis): Has a cooling effect that manages pitta, supporting the natural functions of the liver and the immune system.

-- Bibhitaki (Terminalia belerica): Particularly good for kapha, supporting the respiratory system as well as kapha accumulations in all systems.
+- Bibhitaki (Terminalia belerica): Is particularly good for kapha, supporting the respiratory system as well as kapha accumulations in all systems.

 - Haritaki (Terminalia chebula): Though having a heating nature, it is still good for all three doshas (vata, pitta, and kapha).
 Is known for its “scraping” effect, which removes toxins and helps maintain healthy levels of weight.

 In conditions of excess weight, triphala can be used as part of a weight loss program that includes a healthy diet and exercise.
 Proper digestion and elimination are important factors in achieving long-term success in maintaining an optimal body weight.
 Triphala churna also promotes healthy eating habits and cravings by supplying the body with the full spectrum of natural tastes.
 By promoting healthy absorption and assimilation of nutrients, triphala keeps the body feeling properly nourished and balanced.

 Triphala and Ayurveda: Traditional Uses